-Projects and Builds
+Projects and Pipelines

 The Project Administrator is the user who adds a GitHub or Bitbucket repository to CircleCI as a Project.
 A User is an individual user within an org.
 A CircleCI user is anyone who can log in to the CircleCI platform with a username and password.
 Users must be added to a GitHub or Bitbucket org to view or follow associated CircleCI projects.
 Users may not view project data that is stored in environment variables.

 If you do not see your project and it is not currently building on CircleCI, check your Organization in the top left corner of the CircleCI application.
 For example, if the top left shows your user

 my-user, only GitHub projects belonging to

 Add Projects.
 If you want to build the GitHub project